 - "Most important training I've had in years.
 Becky, as usual, was superior and enjoyable in her presentation."
 P.T.

 - Psychologists: The Knowledge Tree (TKT) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 TKT maintains responsibility for this program and its content.

-- Counselors: This workshop is approved for 6 ethics or core hours through LPCA of Georgia, approval #2021-01-22-305LW.
+- Social Workers: This workshop is approved for 6 ethics or core hours through GSCSW, approval #031122.
 Now in Georgia, Live Webinars count the same as a Live In-Person Workshop.

 - Licensed in another state?
 Please see the highlighted section below.*

-- Social Workers and Marriage & Family Therapists: This workshop is approved for Ethics Hours for Social Workers and Marriage and Family Therapists via LPCA of Georgia through reciprocal agreement with the Composite Board.
-Now in Georgia, Live Webinars count the same as a Live In-Person Workshop.
+- Marriage & Family Therapists: This workshop is approved for Ethics Hours for Marriage and Family Therapists via LPCA of Georgia through reciprocal agreement with the Georgia Composite Board of Professional Counselors, Social Workers, and Marriage & Family Therapists.
+Now in Georgia, Live Webinars count the same as a Live In-Person Workshop, including ethics.

 - Licensed in another state?
 Please see the highlighted section below.*

-- *Licensed in another state as a counselor, social worker, or marriage & family therapist?
-Many states will accept CEs for Counselors, Social Workers & MFTs if that workshop has approved status from another state.
-Additionally, we have national approval for all our courses through APA, so this workshop should satisfy your "Related Hours" option (meaning a course Nationally Approved in the related field of Psychology), but please check your specific state rules & regulations.
+- *Licensed in another state as a social worker or marriage & family therapist?
+Many states will accept CEs for Social Workers & MFTs if that workshop has approved status from another state.
+Additionally, we have national approval for all our courses through APA & NBCC.
+Many states accept APA & NBCC approved workshops, but please check your specific state rules & regulations.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.